FAQ - Frequently Asked Questions.

 Q: Is there a demo available?

 A: Yes.
 It can be downloaded from 3D Gamers at http://www.3dgamers.com and FilePlanet at http://www.fileplanet.com.
+You can also download it from our site.

 In the demo, players will be able to experiment with the complete flexibility between phased and continuous combat modes, character formations and Wizardry 8's unique magic system with unique targeting characteristics that make for a combat experience exceeding anything previously seen.
 Characters will be able to pick locks, disarm traps and experience a small glimpse at some of the initial puzzles.
 The Wizardry 8 demo features the first level of the actual Wizardry game.
 Players will start with a preset party since the level itself has been modified to be more advanced than the level in the full game.